A new realisation of light thermal self-interacting dark matter and detection prospects

-In the right panel of Fig~\ref{detection}, we have confronted the $g_D$ and $M_{Z_D}$ parameter space satisfying correct self-interaction criteria against various constraints from direct search of DM as well as cosmology.
+In the right panel of Fig.~\ref{detection}, we have confronted the $g_D$ and $M_{Z_D}$ parameter space satisfying correct self-interaction criteria against various constraints from direct search of DM as well as cosmology.
 The coloured shaded region depicts the parameter space that gives rise to correct self-interaction cross-section for a fixed $M_{\rm DM}=5$ GeV with the colour-bar depicting the value of the $\sigma /M_{\rm DM}$ in units of ${\rm cm}^2/g$.
 The present constraints from PLANCK on $N_{\rm eff}$ and CRESST-III constraint on DM-nucleon scattering rules out very small values of $M_{Z_{D}}<8.5$ MeV.
-And interestingly, the correct self-interaction parameter space comes within the projected sensitivity of CMB-S4\cite{Ibe:2019gpv} as well as direct search experiments which are shown by the dotted lines\cite{SuperCDMS:2016wui,DarkSide:2018bpj} for a fixed value of $\epsilon=10^{-10}$ which is consistent with all relevant constraints shown in the left panel of Fig~\ref{detection}.
+And interestingly, the correct self-interaction parameter space comes within the projected sensitivity of CMB-S4\cite{Ibe:2019gpv} as well as direct search experiments which are shown by the dotted lines\cite{SuperCDMS:2016wui,GlobalArgonDarkMatter:2022xgs} for a fixed value of $\epsilon=10^{-10}$ which is consistent with all relevant constraints shown in the left panel of Fig.~\ref{detection}.
+While we have chosen a benchmark $M_{\rm DM}=5$ GeV in the summary plots, choosing a different value like 1 GeV or 10 GeV slightly shifts the shaded regions and contours without changing the general conclusions inferred from Fig. \ref{detection}.

 {\bf Connection to neutrino mass:} If $N$ and its heavier cousins are of Dirac nature, as has been assumed in the above discussions, they can give rise to the light Dirac neutrino masses via type I seesaw mechanism \cite{Borah:2017dmk}.
 To implement this, we need to include the right chiral parts of Dirac neutrinos namely, $\nu_R$ and another singlet scalar $(\eta)$ both of which are odd under a softly broken $Z_2$ symmetry and neutral under the SM and $U(1)_D$ gauge symmetries.
 Similar to typical Dirac neutrino models, a global lepton number is assumed to be present in order to prevent the Majorana mass terms of singlet fermions.
 The relevant Yukawa Lagrangian is then given by